-The objective of his present and future research is the development and application of novel Physical methods at the interface with Chemistry and Biology.
-He will continuously push the boundaries of the nanoscale microscopy and spectroscopy to shed light on the molecular processes underlying life, cell function and the onset of neurodegenerative disorders, as well as study advanced functional surfaces and biomaterials.
+The objective of Dr. Ruggeri´s present and future research is the development and application of novel Physical methods at the interface with Chemistry and Biology.
+He will continuously push the boundaries of the nanoscale microscopy and spectroscopy to shed light on the molecular processes underlying life, cell function and disease, as well as study advanced functional surfaces and biomaterials.